Table of Content

 So if you are someone who loves to play this game in real you should first buy yourself a good pool cue that is suitable for beginners.

 Here is my list of best pool cues you can buy on Amazon.
+But if your budget is low, check out my article on Best Pool Cues Under $100 instead.

 Mostly the newbie’s hold the pool cue in a wrong way as there is no other way around it but holding.
 However with absolute grit and entire attention, you can just hold the pool cue stick correctly by educating yourself with its fundamentals and understanding few important holding strategies and techniques.